shortstheory/kioslave-tutorial/README.md

 ##Project Structure

-Your source directory needs to have the following files:
+For the purpose of this tutorial, your project source directory needs to have the following files:

 + kio_hello.h
 + kio_hello.cpp